Creating a website in less than 1 hour - part 1

 This post is just to get you up and running.
 If you like what you see and want to keep using blogdown/Hugo, you’ll likely need to learn more.
 There is a lot of good information on blogdown/Hugo/Academic available.
 I recommend the following:

 - A short introductory course is Alison Hill’s summer of blogdown.
-Alison also has several blog posts on her website discussing more advanced concepts of Hugo.
-A recent post from her is very helpful and covers similar ground to what I’m describing, though in a somewhat different order.
+Alison also has several blog posts on her website discussing Hugo and blogdown in a lot of detail, check out those materials.

 - A lot of details and further information can be found in the blogdown book.